-Wash all fabrics that your dog has touched with bleach, including blankets, rugs, bedding, towels, etc. If the laundry is colored and cannot be bleached, it will unfortunately have to be thrown out to prevent contamination.
-Keep dirty and clean laundry clearly separated with no contact between the two piles.
+Wash all fabrics your dog has touched with bleach, including blankets, rugs, towels, etc. Unfortunately, if you have colored laundry, which you cannot bleach, you need to throw them out to prevent contamination.
+Keep dirty and clean laundry separated with no contact between the two piles.

-Before cleaning non-porous or hard-wood flooring, test a small, less visible area first so you know what to expect after the treatment.
-Disinfect the floors with the bleach and water mixture, and clean the floors several times to ensure that all of the virus has been killed.
+Before cleaning non-porous or hard-wood flooring, test a small, less visible area first so that you know what to expect after the treatment.
+Disinfect the floors with the bleach and water mixture, and clean the floor several times to ensure that you have killed all viruses.

 Use the same diluted bleach and water mixture or a pre-mixed solution to wipe down counters, kitchen and bathroom cabinets, and other non-porous household items.

 Remove all feces from your yard and dispose of the bags.
-Spray each area where the feces was deposited with the diluted bleach and water mixture.
-Unfortunately, the bleach solution will kill any plants or grass that it comes into contact with, however, bleach is the only disinfectant that can guarantee that the virus will be killed.
+Spray each area where the deposited stools are with the diluted bleach and water mixture.
+Unfortunately, the bleach solution will kill any plants or grass that comes into contact with it.
+However, bleach is the only disinfectant that can guarantee that the virus will disappear.

 Pets and Bleach

-It can be helpful to retrace your dog’s steps in order to determine where the initial exposure took place, and if your dog has contaminated other areas.
-Keep in mind, recovered animals can continue to excrete Parvo in their waste for several weeks.
-Keep disinfecting areas with bleach where your dog has gone to the bathroom in order to protect other animals from contracting the disease.
+It can be helpful to retrace your dog’s steps to determine where the initial exposure took place and if your dog has contaminated other areas.
+Keep in mind that recovered animals can continue to excrete Parvo in their waste for several weeks.
+Keep disinfecting areas with bleach where your dog has gone to protect other animals from contracting the disease.

-In addition to cleaning up after your pet, it is also important to clean and disinfect areas that you yourself have touched.
-The disease can be transferred from your hands and shoes, just as easily as it is transferred from your dog.
-We suggest the products KennelSol Bleach, ProVetLogic Pet Spray, or Performacide for disinfecting and sanitizing hard surfaces.
+In addition to cleaning up after your pet, it is also crucial to clean and disinfect areas that you have touched.
+You can unconsciously transfer the virus to various places through your hands and shoes.

 TOP 5 FAQ